 PUBLIC RECORDS REQUESTS

 Federal law requires those “engaged in the business of dealing in firearms” to be licensed by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 There are approximately 135,000 federally licensed firearm dealers in the United States.
 With a license comes legal obligations that federal firearm licensees (FFLs) must comply with, such as conducting background checks, reporting lost or stolen guns, and a paperwork trail that is maintained by ATF and other government agencies.

 The ATF’s internal goal is to inspect each dealer once every three to five years; however, the ATF’s oversight of these dealers is limited.
-Instead, the ATF inspects an average of only 7% of FFLs per year – meaning that a majority of FFLs are not inspected within any five-year period.
+Instead, the ATF inspects an average of only 7% of FFLs per year (including only 12-13% of all dealers, pawnshops, and manufacturers) – meaning that a majority of FFLs are not inspected within any five-year period.
 Some dealers go more than a decade without any agency ensuring compliance with the laws that were enacted to ensure public safety.
 Even dealers who are inspected are treated leniently by the ATF: From October 2016 to October 2017, federal agents inspected only 11,000 of the 135,000 FFLs in the United States — and cited over half of those inspected for violations — yet revoked the licenses of less than 1%.

 Brady creatively leverages both federal and state open records acts to determine the worst FFL offenders, to learn more about how the ATF is combatting dealers who violate the law, and to determine how gun lobby influence has stymied governmental efforts to hold the worst FFL offenders accountable.
 These open records acts, with their focus on governmental transparency, allow the public to submit requests to all levels of government in order to obtain governmental records, documents, and communications.